 Features three high-speed quad chair lifts and three conveyor lifts… which translates to getting up the hill just as fast as you can get down!
 Caters to skiers of all ability levels with expanded ultimate beginners and intermediate areas.
 Lift ticket prices vary by time of day, day of the week, and areas of access.
 They are sold at the resort only on a first come, first serve basis.
 Check their website for all the pricing details.
 Equipment can be rented for $23 for children ages 5 and under, $45 for guests 6 and up.
 All helmet rentals are $15.

 W10441 Cascade Mountain Road

 Portage, WI 53901

 Features 36 different runs with wide appeal to snowboarders because of its four terrain parks.
 Plenty of nearby lodging options available with its proximity to the Wisconsin Dells.
 Tubing hill, too!
 Lift tickets can be purchased for all day, an 8-hour day, night, 2-day or 3-day.
 Kids 12 and under are free with a paying adult, and standard rates are slightly lowered for guests ages 13–17 years old.
-Please check their website for pricing and updated rates for the 2021-2022 season, which will be available soon.
+Please check their website for pricing and updated rates for the 2022-2023 season, which will be available in November.

 S6330 Bluff Road

 Located three hours from Chicago, Devil’s Head features 30 runs, seven lifts, lodging, dining and ski school/lessons.
 Lift tickets in 2021 for adults were $62/weekdays, $72/weekends.
 Junior/Senior tickets (ages 6-12 or 60-65) are $52/weekdays, $62/weekends.
 Kids 5 and under are free.
 Discounts for evening tickets.
 Thursday nights are $16 specials.
 Rental equipment is $34 for adults, $25 for children.
 2022/2023 pricing will be available on the website soon.